jeffijoe/awilix-express/README.md

   .get('/:id', 'getTodo') // Maps `GET /todos/:id` to the `getTodo` function on the returned object from `API` .post('', 'createTodo', {
     // Maps `POST /todos` to the `createTodo` function on the returned object from `API`
-    before: [bodyParser()] // Runs the bodyParser just for this endpoint })
+    before: [bodyParser()], // Runs the bodyParser just for this endpoint })
 ```